UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/Process.md

 # Which tools did you use, if any?

-- We use Discord mostly for communication and meetings, and we have each others' phone number for emergency contact.
+- We use Discord mostly for communication and meetings (voice channel and share screen), and we have each others' phone number for emergency contact.

-- We use git for most collaborative works and version control.
+- We use git for most collaborative works of the projects and version control.
 - For written notes, we use Google docs to edit together and to share documents.
 - We are going to use JIRA when we get more familiar to it, but all members have set up their accounting and join the same team.